TeYenWu/React-Portfolio-Example/README.md

 # React Portfolio Website
 This project served as the course material for FSU's CIS4930/5930 HCI class, aiming to provide a quick overview and hands-on experience in high-fidelity prototyping using React.
 This material was built on the [Tutorials](https://www.youtube.com/watch?v=7WwtzsSHdpI) and [Github Repo](https://github.com/safak/youtube/tree/react-portfolio) from [Lama Dev](https://www.youtube.com/@LamaDev).
-We change it ...
+We have updated the content accordingly, making it align with the course structure and tailored for beginners, enabling students to swiftly start and construct a prototype for a Web App.

 ## Pre-configuration